nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Type the first few letters of a command you hope to use and Swift+ will display a suggested command. e.g. `lis`.<br>
    ![autocomplete](images/autocomplete.png)

 2. Press Tab to autocomplete your command with the prompted suggestion.
+If there are multiple commands that have the user inputs as the prefix, this action will autocomplete up to the longest common prefix of all such commands.<br>
+e.g. pressing Tab after `lis` will autocomplete the command to `list_` as there are two commands (`list_contact` and `list_task`) that start with `lis`.

 <div markdown="block" class="alert alert-info">
 :information_source: **Note** <br>